Piercing the Veil in Texas

 Conclusion

-The law applicable to piercing continues to evolve.
-The safest practice is to establish and maintain an LLC with thorough and ongoing documentation that is contained in a company book.
+The law applicable to entity piercing continues to evolve.
+The safest practice in the real world is to establish and maintain an LLC or corporation with thorough and ongoing documentation that is contained in a proper company book.
 Certificates for membership interests should also be issued.
-It is sound business practice to periodically document significant activities and events affecting one’s company using resolutions, special meetings, and the like, thereby pre-empting alter-ego type piercing allegations before they arise.
+It is a good idea to periodically document significant activities and events affecting one’s company using resolutions, special meetings, and the like.
+Documentary maintenance like this (while not always strictly required under the BOC) can go a long way toward pre-empting piercing allegations before they arise.

 DISCLAIMER